Overview

 Developed International and Emerging Markets.
 We diversify across equity markets, making small shifts

-we invest across market capitalizations (large, mid, small and microcap) and styles (value and growth).
-The
+broader equity market, we invest across market capitalizations (large, mid, small and microcap) and styles

-focus is not on individual companies or marketing timing maneuvers.
+(value and growth).
+The focus is not on individual companies or market timing maneuvers.

 Typically, the firm indexes the core of each of our equity portfolios.
 Tarbox Family Office, Inc. believes